DavideBrex/DavideBrex.github.io/_pages/about.md

 news: true  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 Trained as computer scientist and bioinformatician, I am now working as computational biologist in the laboratory of stem cells and cancer genomics at the university of Trento (PhD student).

+MSc graduated at the University of Amsterdam - The Netherlands.

-My PhD focuses on the epigenetics of liver regeneration and tumorigeneisis.
+My PhD research focuses on the epigenetics of liver regeneration and tumorigeneisis.
+I’m currently learning scRNA-seq, scATAC-seq